-Environmental components that would not be affected by the Project can, therefore, be omitted from the cumulative effects assessment.
-A cumulative effect on an environmental component may, however, be important even if the assessment of the project's effects on this component reveals that the adverse environmental effects of the Project are minor.
+Valued environmental components (VECs) specific to the residual adverse environmental effects of the Project shall be identified and described at the outset of the cumulative environmental effects assessment.
+VECs that would not be affected by the residual adverse environmental effects of the Project can be omitted from the cumulative environmental effects assessment.
+A cumulative environmental effect on a VEC may be important even if the assessment of the Project's environmental effects on this component reveals that the adverse residual environmental effect is insignificant.